 It only contains six key ingredients, which is ideal for cats on limited-ingredient diets.
 Again, grain-free isn’t the answer for every cat, so consult your veterinarian unless your cat has a known grain allergy.

 9. Wellness CORE Natural Grain Free Pate Canned Cat Food

-This fully grain-free recipe contains 101 calories per can.
+This grain-free recipe contains 101 calories per can.
 There is 12% crude protein, 7% crude fat, 0.5% crude fiber, and 78.0% moisture.
-It’s a perfect way to give your cat an extra kick of hydration and protein all in one.
+It’s a perfect way to give your cat an extra kick of hydration and protein.

-With added cranberry, it also supports urinary health as well as digestion for ease of elimination.
-It has absolutely no harmful fillers or artificial preservatives and dyes.
+With added cranberry, it also supports urinary health and digestion.
+It has absolutely no harmful fillers, artificial preservatives, or dyes.
 It does contain potato, however, which is a known irritant for many cats.

 Buyer’s Guide: Choosing Cat Food to Help With Shedding & Hair Loss

 Shedding is normal for most cats.
 However, sometimes it’s excessive, which is an issue that needs to be addressed.
 In addition to diet changes, veterinarian attention might be a requirement to alleviate some of the behaviors.
 So, let’s go over some of the reasons your cat might have problems with hairballs, hair loss, and bulk shedding.